 A settlement has been proposed in a class action lawsuit filed against First Transit, Inc. (“First Transit”).
 The lawsuit, entitled French, et al., v.
 First Transit, Inc., is pending in the Court, Case No 3:18-cv-01648-CAB-MSB (the “Action”) and alleges that First Transit violated the California Labor Code by failing to provide timely rest breaks.
 First Transit denies all liability relating to this lawsuit.

-You are receiving this notice because First Transit’s records reflect that you drove a Para-transit bus route out of First Transit’s San Diego, California location between May 2, 2014 and December 6, 2019.
+You are receiving this notice because First Transit’s records reflect that you drove a Para-transit bus route out of First Transit’s San Diego, CA location between May 2, 2014 and December 6, 2019.
 First Transit denies all liability but has agreed to make funds available to settle this Action, and you are entitled to a share of that settlement amount.
 The Court has preliminarily approved the Settlement, conditionally certified the Class for Settlement purposes only, and authorized this notice.
 Before any money is paid, the Court will have a hearing to decide whether to grant final approval of the Settlement.

 - What Is A Class Action?